oracle/cloudtestdrive/AppDev/helidon-k8s/UsingYourOwnTenancy/GetYourATPDatabaseWalletFile.md

 - Edit the database configuration file to specify the database name.
 This file is `$HOME/workspace/helidon-labs-stockmanager/confsecure/stockmanager-database.yaml`
   - Locate the javax.sql.DataSource.stockLevelDataSourceOraATPJTA.datasource.url line.
 This will look something like
     ```
-    url: jdbc:oracle:thin:@jleoow_high?TNS_ADMIN=./Wallet_ATP
+    url: jdbc:oracle:thin:@<connection name>?TNS_ADMIN=./Wallet_ATP
     ```
-  - update the name of the connection (here it's shown as `jleoow_high`) and replace it with the name from the tnsnames.ora file, in this case `tg_high` In this particular case the resulting line will look like. ** Yours will need to reflect your connection name, not tg_high**
+  - update the name of the connection (here it's shown as `<connection name>`) and replace it with the name from the tnsnames.ora file, in this case `tg_high` In this particular case the resulting line will look like. ** Yours will need to reflect your connection name, not tg_high**
     ```
     url: jdbc:oracle:thin:@tg_high?TNS_ADMIN=./Wallet_ATP
     ```